jordan1989/Films/README.md

 # Films Project

-The purpose of the project is to learn from scratch HTML & CSS.
+The purpose of the project is to learn from scratch HTML / CSS & Git.

 ## Authors